Molasses (film): Plot

+Living with Said, Masry experiences the delights of the Egyptian culture that has been a part of him that has been lacking in his life since he left Egypt in his youth.

 Masry experiences the typical activities that Egyptians endure to get his life in order and to get his American passport back so he can back to the United States.
-Living with Said, Masry experiences the delights of the Egyptian culture that has been a part of him that has been lacking in his life since he left Egypt in his youth.
+There is a substantial cultural difference which means he often gets into heated discussions with some of his family members.

+After he hears one of the children say he is "sikis" years old he takes a crowded bus to his school where he meets his English teacher, Mervat; they also get into an argument over the correct pronunciation.
+His cousin, who has a crush on her, helps him out of the situation and they get back to forging the documents.

+One night, he flies into a rage about his personal situation but also noting that many people in the family are currently experiencing employment or life problems - and that this should lead to anger about the country.
+However, his family rebuffs him, stating that they are able to overcome their difficulties thanks to their supportive community, their faith in Allah, and perseverance.

+The family goes to a picnic on the banks of the Nile, and Masry gets sick when he drinks unfiltered water from it, said to be a test to find true Egyptians.

 To his surprise, he is contacted by the Egyptian National Police stating that someone had dropped off a bag with his identity and his cameras.
 Masry says goodbye to all of the companions he had met during his stay in Egypt, donating his cameras to his relatives and boarding a plane to leave.
 During the take-off, he realizes that his stay has changed him.
 He fakes illness in order for the plane to make an emergency landing, only for the pilot to reject this as he is assumed to be an Egyptian citizen.
 When the flight attendant sees his American passport, they rapidly change their mind.